DanYev/reForge/docs/source/why.rst

 For New Users
 -------------

-- **Tutorials:**
+- **Learning Resources:**
-  Tutorials and examples that demonstrate basic workflows are provided with the package.
+  Tutorials and examples are included to help users get started with basic workflows and understand the package's capabilities.

 Indices and Tables